-We, as a staff, love talking about the films of the festival to anyone, anytime, almost any place.
-Now is the time we get talk about them non-stop with everyone else and we're taking full advantage.
-So, what are the Staff Picks of the 2019 AJFF?
+The landscape may be different this year but the fact remains that we, as a staff, love talking about the films of the festival to anyone, anytime.
+Now is the time we get to talk about them non-stop with everyone else and we're taking full advantage.
+So, what are the Staff Picks of the 2021 AJFF?

 Kenny Blank, Executive Director